Actor Jeff Bridges Tweets That He Has Been Diagnosed With Lymphoma

 Lymphoma is a form of cancer that, according to the U.S. Centers for Disease Control and Prevention, affects "tissues and organs that produce, store and carry white blood cells that fight infections."

 Bridges' tweet went on to say: "I'm starting treatment and will keep you posted on my recovery."
-He has not announced publicly whether it is Hodgkin's or non-Hodgkin's lymphoma — or at what stage the cancer was diagnosed.
+He has not announced publicly whether it is Hodgkin or non-Hodgkin lymphoma — or at what stage the cancer was diagnosed.

-The Oscar-winning Crazy Heart actor has been a fixture in Hollywood since he first appeared with his father, Lloyd Bridges in the TV series Sea Hunt in the 1950s.
-Nominated seven times for an Academy Award, he's had starring roles in such films as True Grit, Starman, Thunderbolt and Lightfoot, and The Last Picture Show.
-And he is indelibly identified with the unflappable L.A. slacker, The Dude Lebowski in The Big Lebowski.
+The Oscar-winning Crazy Heart actor has been a fixture in Hollywood since he first appeared with his father, Lloyd Bridges, in the TV series Sea Hunt in the 1950s.
+Nominated seven times for an Academy Award, he's had starring roles in such films as True Grit, Starman, Thunderbolt and Lightfoot and The Last Picture Show.
+And he is indelibly identified with the unflappable LA slacker, The Dude Lebowski in The Big Lebowski.

 "Our thoughts go out to Jeff and his family during this challenging time and they have our love and support.
 We wish him a safe and full recovery.
 And, as Jeff always says, 'We are all in this together.'
 Jeff, we are all in this together with you."

-The actor used that phrase in a second tweet, to draw attention to an issue he has championed: "Thank you for your prayers and well wishes.
+The actor used that phrase in a second tweet to draw attention to an issue he has championed: "Thank you for your prayers and well wishes.
 And while I have you, please remember to go vote.
 Because we are all in this together.
 Vote.org.
 Love, Jeff."